 - Job/task performance

-- Company food safety policies and procedures
+- Company food safety and quality policies and procedures

-- Good Manufacturing Practices, including regulatory compliance
+- Good Agricultural Practices, including regulatory compliance

 - Cleaning and sanitation procedures

-- HACCP overview, and specific roles within the HACCP plan

-- Bio security and food defense
+- · Bio security and food defense

+- · Product quality and grading

 - Chemical control

 - Hazard communication

-- Foodborne pathogens

-- Allergen management

 - Emergency preparedness

-The employee training program will be assessed at the initial desk audit and compliance at each site audit by interview, observation of tasks and examination of records.
+The employee training program will be assessed at the initial desk audit.
+Compliance to the requirement will occur at each site audit by interview, observation of tasks and examination of records.
 Evidence may include:

-- The employee training program is based on a training needs analysis (refer to 2.9.1); - The employee training program covers all job descriptions required within the SQF System (refer to 2.1.2.8); - The employee training program includes good manufacturing/agricultural practices (as appropriate);

-- The employee training program includes pre-requisite programs; - The employee training program includes food regulatory requirements; - The employee training program includes hazard analysis relevant to the employees role in the food safety plan; - The employee training program includes maintenance of food safety plan relevant to the employees role in the food safety plan; - The employee training program includes requirements to meet customer specifications; - The employee training program has been effectively implemented and maintained.
+- The employee training program is based on a training needs analysis (refer 2.9.1); - The employee training program covers all job descriptions required within the SQF System (refer 2.1.2.8); - The employee training program includes Good Agricultural Practices (as appropriate); - The employee training program includes food regulatory requirements; - The employee training program includes hazard analysis relevant to the employees role in the food safety plan; - The employee training program includes maintenance of food safety plan relevant to the employees role in the food safety plan; - The employee training program includes requirements to meet customer specifications; - The employee training program has been effectively implemented and maintained.